baisakhic/baisakhic.github.io/_publications/2023 _1_Spherical_Dome.md

 category: publications
 permalink: publications/cooperative_uav_trajectory
 link: https://ieeexplore.ieee.org/abstract/document/10469369
 excerpt: 'In this paper, we have modified our previous work on Plume Wrapping in order to allow agents to make corrective action based on the shape of the Plume.
-In case of contaminants falling to the ground due to the particles being heavier than air, agents can modify their initial assmptions when encountering altitudes that violate safety considerations.'
+In case of contaminants falling to the ground due to the particles being heavier than air, agents can modify their initial assumptions when encountering altitudes that violate safety considerations.'
 date: 2023-12-18
 venue: 'IEEE International Conference on Advanced Networks and Telecommunications Systems (ANTS)'
 slidesurl: 'http://baisakhic.github.io/files/ANTS-Slides.pptx'